Know Your Rights: Whistleblower Protection Programs

 Whistleblowers are important to the health of our democracy and the safety of our financial markets.
 Whistleblowers protect the constitution, hold Wall Street accountable, and protect tax payers from fraudulent billing practices.

 The Occupational Safety & Health Administration (OSHA) under the U.S. Department of Labor spearheads the nations Whistleblower Protection Program.
+Our experienced Sacremento whistleblower lawyers understand the pressure whistleblowers endure, and will work to protect your rights.

 The Whistleblower Protection Program aims to ensure that whistleblowers do not experience adverse employment-related actions when they report wrongdoing in accordance with a whistleblower statute.